2012 GEICO 400

-The 2012 GEICO 400 was a NASCAR Sprint Cup Series stock car race held on September 16, 2012, at Chicagoland Speedway in Joliet, Illinois.
+The 2012 GEICO 400 was a NASCAR Sprint Cup Series race held on September 16, 2012, at Chicagoland Speedway in Joliet, Illinois.
 Contested over 267 laps, it was the twenty-seventh in the 2012 NASCAR Sprint Cup Series, as well as the first race in the ten-race Chase for the Sprint Cup, which ends the season.

 Report

 Background

 Chicagoland Speedway, the race track where the race was held.

-Chicagoland Speedway is one of ten intermediate tracks to hold NASCAR races; the others are Atlanta Motor Speedway, Kansas Speedway, Charlotte Motor Speedway, Darlington Raceway, Homestead Miami Speedway, New Hampshire Motor Speedway, Kentucky Speedway, Las Vegas Motor Speedway, and Texas Motor Speedway.
+Chicagoland Speedway is one of ten intermediate tracks to hold NASCAR races.
 The standard track at Chicagoland Speedway is a four-turn tri-oval track that is 1.5 mi long.
 The track's turns are each banked at 18 degrees and have a turn width of 55 feet.
 The racetrack has a grandstand capacity of 75,000.

 Before the race, Denny Hamlin led the Drivers' Championship with 2,012 points, with Jimmie Johnson in second place with, 2,009.
 Tony Stewart and Brad Keselowski were tied with Johnson for the second position, while Greg Biffle had 2,006 points.
 Clint Bowyer also with 2,006 points was one point ahead of Dale Earnhardt Jr. and Matt Kenseth, as Kevin Harvick and Martin Truex Jr. rounded out the top ten with 2,000 points each.
 In the parallel Chase for the Sprint Cup, Kasey Kahne and Jeff Gordon both started with their points total reset to 2,000.
 In the Manufacturers' Championship, Chevrolet was leading with 179 points, twenty-four points ahead of Toyota.
 Ford, with 129 points, was twenty points ahead of Dodge in the battle for third place.
 Stewart was the race's defending winner.